What are trade unions

 Mining unions

 The union played a particularly important role during the period of mine and power plant closures, negotiating smooth layoffs and government compensation for its members.
-Workplace safety control is also a big issue, which is very important in mining occupations.
+In recent years, the miners’ union has been involved in workplace safety issues and the reduction of occupational hazards in mines.
+Miners’ unions have been involved in negotiations on the restructuring of the mining industry and the future of coal mines.

-Being a member of a worker’s union can have a number of advantages and disadvantages, depending on the particular situation and the work sector.
-In general, however, the advantages and disadvantages include the following points:
+Being a member of a workers’ union can have a number of advantages and disadvantages, depending on your particular situation and work sector.
+In general, however, the advantages and disadvantages include the following:

 Advantages of a union